Cirkit Designer Logo

 3 Ground (GND) Ground pin.
 Connect to the circuit ground.

 4 Feedback Feedback pin.
-Used to set the output voltage via an external resistor divider.
+Used to set the output voltage with an external resistor divider.

 5 ON/OFF Enable pin.
-Pull low to disable the regulator; pull high to enable it.
+Logic high enables the regulator; logic low disables it.

 Usage Instructions

 1. Input Voltage: Connect the input voltage (4.5V to 40V) to the VIN pin.
-Ensure the input voltage is at least 3V higher than the desired output voltage for proper regulation.
+Ensure the input voltage is higher than the desired output voltage by at least 1.5V for proper regulation.

 3. Output Capacitor: Connect a low ESR capacitor (e.g., 100µF) to the output pin to stabilize the voltage and reduce ripple.

-5. Inductor Selection: Choose an inductor with a suitable current rating (greater than 3A) and an inductance value recommended in the datasheet for your specific input/output voltage conditions.
+5. Inductor Selection: Choose an inductor with a suitable current rating (greater than 3A) and low DC resistance to minimize losses.

-6. Enable Pin: If not used, connect the ON/OFF pin to VIN to keep the regulator enabled.
+6. Enable Pin: If the ON/OFF pin is not used, connect it to VIN to keep the regulator enabled.

-The LM2596 can be used to power an Arduino UNO by stepping down a higher voltage (e.g., 12V) to 5V.
-Below is an example Arduino code to read a sensor powered by the LM2596:
+The LM2596 can be used to power an Arduino UNO by stepping down a 12V input to 5V.
+Below is an example circuit and Arduino code to read a sensor powered by the LM2596.

-// Example: Reading a sensor powered by LM2596 regulator
+// Example code to read data from a sensor powered by the LM2596

 const int sensorPin = A0; // Sensor connected to analog pin A0